yuliu0322/yuliu0322.github.io/_pages/research.md

 ## 2. Aquaculture Health and Oral Delivery Systems

-An important component of my doctoral research focuses on developing biodegradable delivery platforms for probiotics and inactivated pathogens in aquaculture.
+An important component of my doctoral research focuses on developing biodegradable delivery platforms for probiotics and antigens in aquaculture.
 Oral delivery represents the most scalable strategy for disease prevention in fish and shrimp, yet maintaining the stability and bioavailability of bioactive compounds during feed storage and gastrointestinal transit remains challenging.
-To address this challenge, I investigate PLGA-based microparticle systems that are spray-coated onto extruded feed pellets as a post-processing step.
+To address this challenge, I investigate PLGA-based delivery systems that are spray-coated onto extruded feed pellets as a post-processing step.
 These systems are designed to protect encapsulated cargo during storage and enable controlled release in the digestive tract.
 By improving the effectiveness of oral therapeutics, this research aims to advance sustainable disease prevention strategies and reduce production losses in aquaculture.

 **Research topics:**

-- PLGA-based microparticle delivery
+- PLGA-based delivery systems
-- Oral vaccines and probiotics
+- Oral vaccines
 - Controlled-release systems
 - Functional aquafeeds
 - Disease prevention